EliteAndroidApps/WhatsApp-Key-DB-Extractor/README.md

  4. USB Debugging must be enabled on the target device.
 Settings -> Developer Options -> (Debugging) USB debugging
      If you cannot find Developer Options then please go to: Settings -> About phone/device and tap the Build number
      multiple times until you're finally declared a developer.
  5. Android device with Android 4.0 or higher.
-I.E. Ice Cream Sandwich, Jelly Bean, KitKat, Lollipop or Marshmallow.
+I.E. Ice Cream Sandwich, Jelly Bean, KitKat, Lollipop, Marshmallow or Nougat.

 ###### INSTRUCTIONS: